 Working Group have worked long and hard with the Architect, over a

-period of about 6 years, to put together the necessary paperwork for the
+period of around 6 years, to put together all the necessary paperwork for the

 grant applications.
 As part of this process a